fjacquet/mailtag/docs/IMPACT_ANALYSIS.md

 - A three-entry-point architecture (CLI, Streamlit, Webhook).
 - A dual-database system for AI suggestions and validated classifications.
 - The use of `click` for a more modern CLI.
+- A two-pass "Fast Parse" system for IMAP to improve performance.

 The impact is concentrated in the application's entry points and the classification and data-fetching layers, with significant improvements to testing and configuration.